 May 26 — Columbia University President Lee Bollinger

 Lawrence University, "President Jill Beck Opens Lawrence University’s 155th Academic Year with Matriculation Convocation Focusing on Value of Personalized Instruction" (2004).
 Press Releases.
-Paper 325.
+325.